mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/brain_extraction.rst

 .. _fsl_bet_inputs:

 .. list-table:: Available Keys in the bet control JSON file.
-Input and output files doe not need specified here.
+Input and output files do not need specified here.
     :widths: 30 15 15 40
     :header-rows: 1